 The SAP calculation procedure for existing dwellings follows that for new dwellings.
 However, some of the data items are usually defaulted or inferred.
-For further details see Appendix S of SAP 2012.
-An updated version of Appendix S for use with SAP 10 will be developed in future.
+For further details see RdSAP 10 specification.

 The calculation is concerned with the assessment of the dwelling itself, as used by standard or typical occupants, and not affected by the way current occupants might use it.
 Thus, for example, the living area is based on the original design concept and not on the rooms the current occupants heat.